moosa-r/rbioapi/README.md

 # Connection test

-The second exception in functions' naming schema is `rba_connection_test()`.
+The second exception in functions’ naming schema is `rba_connection_test()`.
 Run this simple function to check your connection with the supported services/databases.
 If you encounter errors when using rbioapi, kindly run this function to make sure that your internet connection or the servers are fine.

 ``` r
 rba_connection_test(print_output = TRUE)